oprypin/crsfml/gitbook/window-events.md

 ## The SF::Event type

 Before dealing with events, it is important to understand what the [Event]({{book.api}}/Event.html) type is, and how to correctly use it.
-[Event]({{book.api}}/Event.html) is a *union*, which means that only one of its members is valid at a time (remember your C++ lesson: all the members of a union share the same memory space).
+[Event]({{book.api}}/Event.html) is a *union*, which means that only one of its members is valid at a time (all the members of a union share the same memory space).
 The valid member is the one that matches the event type, for example `event.key` for a `KeyPressed` event.
 Trying to read any other member will result in an undefined behavior (most likely: random or invalid values).
-It it important to never try to use an event member that doesn't match its type.
+It is important to never try to use an event member that doesn't match its type.

 [Event]({{book.api}}/Event.html) instances are filled by the `poll_event` (or `wait_event`) function of the [Window]({{book.api}}/Window.html) class.
 Only these two functions can produce valid events, any attempt to use an [Event]({{book.api}}/Event.html) which was not returned by successful call to `poll_event` (or `wait_event`) will result in the same undefined behavior that was mentioned above.